productsupcom/pup-tech-radar/README.md

 was forked from work originally done by [Zalando](https://github.com/zalando/tech-radar).
 Feel free to use and adapt it for your own purposes.

+## How do I create a new version of the Techradar

+1. Adjust or add technologies in our [Google Sheet](https://docs.google.com/spreadsheets/d/1Op2gILhJWK1YldR60xWBYMKxajSkHsy25DL_7y14HpU/edit?id=1Op2gILhJWK1YldR60xWBYMKxajSkHsy25DL_7y14HpU#gid=0) <br/>
+**FYI:** Only the [Techradar board members](https://productsup.atlassian.net/wiki/spaces/EN/pages/1815380194/Tech+Radar#Who-is-part-of-the-Tech-Radar-board?) have write access to this sheet.
+2. Create a new branch and a PR
+3. Generate a new version by executing `yarn generate` on the root of this project
+4. Commit the changed files
+5. Follow the review process in the PR template
+6. Merge the PR
+7. Create a new release in GitHub

+**That's it!!**

 ## Usage

 1. include `d3.js` and `radar.js`: